LorenzoZaccagnini/teen-support-platform/README.md

 ## Privacy
 * We guarantee the anonymity of our users, to register we only ask for the age range and an email

+## Roles
+* Developers, build and manage the online platform
+* Support, they are qualified members (student of psychology, psychologist, medic, etc...) categorize and answer the questions

 ## The online platform workflow
 1. Someone anonymously post a question in the platform
-2. A qualified member of our team (psychologist, medic) approve and categorize the question (anxiety, bullyism, addiction, etc..)
+2. A qualified member of our team (student of psychology, psychologist, medic, etc..) approve and categorize the question (anxiety, bullyism, addiction, etc..)
-3. A qualified member of our team (psychologist, medic) choose a question from a pool of unanswered questions and gives a single answer, no chat.
+3. A qualified member of our team (student of psychology, psychologist, medic, etc..) choose a question from a pool of unanswered questions and gives a single answer, no chat.
 4. The question is closed, other people can find the question and the answer publicly searching the platform
 5. It is possible to upvote the question